-Note. - The requirements for flight plans are contained in Annex 2 and the PANS-ATM (Doc 4444).
+Note 1. - The requirements for flight plans are contained in Annex 2 - Rules of the Air and the procedures relating to flight plans and associated services are contained in the Procedures for Air Navigation Services --- Air Traffic Management (PANS-ATM (Doc 4444)).